 Before you take any serotonin supplement, it’s important to understand a little bit about them and especially how they work together.

-Sometimes there are vital synergistic relationships between these various serotonin-boosting substances.
+Sometimes there are vital synergistic relationships between various serotonin-boosting substances.

 There are several cofactors required to make the most commonly used serotonin supplements do their job.